bojidar-bg/tina-true-selfhosted-example/README.md

 ## What's missing

-This example, while serving as a potential starting point for setting up a truly self-hosted TinaCMS server, is not (yet) complete:
+This example, while serving as a potential starting point for setting up a truly self-hosted TinaCMS server, is not (yet) complete.
+There might still be issues to hit on the way to production (known-unknowns), and in addition, the whole setup would be improved if BetterMediaStore and SimpleGitProvider were exposed as one or two NPM packages.

-* The media library doesn't working—seems to be a limitation of self-hosted Tina [tinacms/tinacms#4486](https://github.com/tinacms/tinacms/issues/4486).
-It should be possible to get a self-hosted S3 API running for media storage.
-* `tinacms dev` currently fails with an odd `Database is not open` error.
-It would be nice to be able to use the development watcher/server of `tinacms` on top of `eleventy --serve`, however.